-We will take all opportunities to be a strong and consistent voice for the importance of the key principles of public life and to educate on the standards of conduct expected of councillors and members of devolved public bodies.
+The Standards Commission will take all opportunities to be a strong and consistent voice for the importance of the key principles of public life and to educate on the standards of conduct expected of councillors and members of devolved public bodies.

-- Developing accessible, user-friendly and audience-targeted material to train and educate councillors and members of public bodies on best practice and compliance with their Codes of Conduct. - Working with partners so that everyone is aware of the requirements of the Codes of Conduct, the standards expected of those in public life and, the importance of these, and: - know how to make a complaint - are confident about reporting poor behaviour.
+- ▶ Ensuring material used to train and educate councillors and members of public bodies on best practice and compliance with their Codes of Conduct is accessible, user-friendly and audience-targeted. - Working with partners, including the Ethical Standards Commissioner (ESC) so that everyone is aware of the requirements of the Codes of Conduct, the standards expected of those in public life and, the importance of these, and: - know how to make a complaint - are confident about reporting poor behaviour.

-- ▶ Engaging and working with the Ethical Standards Commissioner (ESC), MSPs, political parties and others to try to improve behaviours, and to increase understanding of the negative impact of poor conduct and any deterioration in standards on: - public trust and confidence in politics and those representing them, and in local government and public bodies; - the ability of local authorities and public bodies to work effectively; and - representation and willingness to stand for, or remain in, a public role. - Dobtaining qualitative and quantitative evidence on our work to promote high ethical standards and educate on the Codes of Conduct, via feedback, surveys and by monitoring progress against key performance indicators, so that we can: - · evaluate our impact in a meaningful way; and - develop an evidence-based improvement cycle.
+- ▶ Engaging and working with the ESC, MSPs, political parties and others to try to improve behaviours, and to increase understanding of the negative impact of poor conduct and any deterioration in standards on: - public trust and confidence in politics and those representing them, and in local government and public bodies; - the ability of local authorities and public bodies to work effectively; and - representation and willingness to stand for, or remain in, a public role. - Dobtaining qualitative and quantitative evidence on our work to promote high ethical standards and educate on the Codes of Conduct, via feedback, surveys and by monitoring progress against key performance indicators, so that we can: - · evaluate our impact in a meaningful way; and - develop an evidence-based improvement cycle.